-The Perks of Pets: 7 Health Benefits for Seniors
+The Perks of Seniors’ Pets: 7 Health Benefits

 1. Seniors’ pets provide easy companionship.

-Pets offer unconditional love: Treat them well and you’ll have a friend for life.
-Human relationships tend to be messier.
-We’ve all fought with loved ones over their tone of voice or argued over what movie to watch.
-For seniors who want a little bit more ease in their relationships, pets are perfect friends.
+Pets offer unconditional love: Treat them well, and you’ll have a friend for life.
 These relationships can make the weight of aging’s many challenges feel a little lighter.

 2. Seniors’ pets help reduce stress.

-We all know how awful stress feels, but stress doesn’t just feel bad—it’s bad for you.
+We all know how awful stress feels, but stress doesn’t just feel bad—it’s also bad for you.
 Chronic stress is linked to a wide variety of medical issues and even premature death.
-One study found that stress shaves almost three years off of a person’s life expectancy.
+One study found that stress shortens life expectancy by almost three years.

-Pets offer a path out of the cycle of stress.
-They decrease levels of the stress hormone cortisol.
-They can also encourage your loved one to adopt healthy stress management techniques, such as gathering with friends at a dog park or going for a walk.
-Pet owners are less stressed, and that means they are healthier and enjoy their lives more.
+Pets help reduce stress by decreasing levels of the stress hormone cortisol.
+They can also encourage the adoption of healthy stress management techniques, such as gathering with friends at a dog park or going for a walk.
+Pet owners are less stressed, and that means they’re healthier and enjoy their lives more.

 3. Seniors’ pets provide an incentive to keep moving.

-Exercise is one of the best things your loved one can do for their health.
+Exercise is one of the best things someone can do for their health.
 Even just 11 minutes of exercise a day can add years to a person’s life.
-However, aging can make exercise more difficult, especially if your loved one has chronic pain or mobility limitations.
+However, aging can make exercise more difficult, especially for someone with chronic pain or mobility limitations.
 A sedentary lifestyle can easily become a habit.

-When a pet wants to play, it’s hard to tell them no. Exercise becomes something fun instead of a chore on your loved one’s to-do list.
+When a pet wants to play, it’s hard to tell them no. Exercise becomes something fun instead of a chore on a to-do list.
 Over time, regular exercise can:

 4. Seniors’ pets serve as a social icebreaker.

 Pets help break the ice.
 After all, who doesn’t love petting an adorable puppy or sharing amusing pet anecdotes with a fellow animal lover?
-In one survey, researchers asked more than 2,500 adults about their social experiences with pets.
-Pet ownership was the third most popular strategy for meeting new friends.
-Pet owners were also 60 percent more likely to meet new people in their neighborhoods.
+One study found that pet owners were 60 percent more likely to meet new people in their neighborhoods.

 Think an adorable puppy is the only way to make friends?
 Think again!
-Studies have found that non-traditional pets are social icebreakers, too, offering conversation starters and a chance to connect with others.
-So, the enormous aquarium you help clean or the tiny hamster that keeps chewing through her cage could be just as important to your parents’ well-being as a more traditional pet.
+Nontraditional pets are social icebreakers, too, offering conversation starters and a chance to connect with others.
+So, an enormous aquarium or a tiny hamster can be just as important to well-being as a more traditional pet.

 5. Seniors’ pets help decrease dementia symptoms.

 Research consistently finds that pets can help ease some of the most challenging symptoms of dementia, including irritability, agitation, and depression.
-As your loved one’s ability to connect with family declines, their ability to connect with an animal may remain intact, reducing their feelings of loneliness and isolation.
+As your parent’s ability to connect with family declines, their ability to connect with an animal may remain intact, reducing their feelings of loneliness and isolation.

-Pets are so valuable to the well-being of people with dementia that even robotic pets can reduce the need for sedatives and other medications.
-Your parent’s beloved pooch or feline companion could help them avoid drug side effects and reduce the many challenges of living with dementia.
+Pets are so valuable to the well-being of people with dementia that even robotic pets can help ease feelings of anxiety and stress and reduce the need for pain medications in people living with Alzheimer’s disease or other forms of dementia.

 6. Seniors’ pets provide intellectual stimulation.

 Caring for pets can be challenging—and that’s a good thing!
-If you’ve ever binge-watched YouTube videos on pets, delved into dog training manuals, or joined a birdwatching group, you know that animal behavior is immensely fascinating.
+If you’ve ever watched YouTube videos on pets, delved into dog training manuals, or joined a bird-watching group, you know that animal behavior is immensely fascinating.
 There’s always something more to learn.

-Intellectual stimulation can help keep your loved one’s brain healthy.
-Staying mentally active strengthens the neurons, reducing their risk of dementia.
+Intellectual stimulation can help keep the brain healthy.
+Staying mentally active strengthens the neurons, reducing the risk of dementia.
 It’s also just fun.
-Pets’ weird antics—and occasional misbehavior—can give the day shape and purpose, helping your loved one enjoy the next chapter of their life.
+Pets’ antics—and occasional misbehavior—can give the day shape and purpose, helping their owner enjoy the next chapter of their life.

-7. Seniors’ pets promote better quality of life overall.
+7. Seniors’ pets promote a better quality of life overall.

 Quality of life matters.
-The joy your loved one gets from owning a pet, the reduced stress, and the improved social opportunities should all be reason enough to welcome their animal companion into their senior living community.
+The joy someone gets from owning a pet, the reduced stress, and the improved social opportunities should all be reason enough to welcome an animal companion into a senior living community.
 After all, emotional well-being and physical health are inextricably linked.
-A person who feels good about their life and sense of purpose is better equipped to keep moving, keep going to the doctor, and stick with a healthy diet.
+A person who feels good about their life and has a sense of purpose is better equipped to keep moving, keep going to the doctor, and stick with a healthy diet.

 Aside from mental health benefits, pets can also improve physical health.
 Research has found a number of benefits, including: